asMSX - MSX cross assembler

 Directives are predefined instructions that help control the code and enable additional asMSX features.

-.ZILOG This directive will switch the use of square brackets and parentheses from the point it is defined on.
-Parentheses will be used for “memory content at” indirection and brackets to group operations in complex arithmetic expressions.
+from the point it is defined on.
+Parentheses will be used for “memory content

 .ORG X This directive is used to force current memory address offset.
-All subsequent code will be assembled from that offset on.
+All

-.PAGE X This directive is similar to .ORG directive, but instead of bytes, offset is defined in page blocks (16KB). .PAGE 0 is equivalent to .ORG 0000h, .PAGE 1 is same as .ORG 4000h, .PAGE 2 is same as .ORG 8000h and .PAGE 3 is same as .ORG 0C000h.
+.PAGE 1 is same as .ORG 4000h, .PAGE 2 is same as .ORG 8000h and .PAGE 3 is

 .EQU This directive is used to define constants.
-Naming rules are mostly the same as for labels.
-There are no local constants.
+Naming rules are mostly the

-Variable = expression asMSX can use integer variables.
-Variables must be initialized by assigning them an integer values.
-It is possible to perform arithmetic operations with variables.
+initialized by assigning them an integer values.
+It is possible to perform

 Example